GAMITG/yii2-detailview4cols/README.md

 Note
 ----
-If you getting while installing this extension, so just add following line in your `composer.json` file.
+If you getting error while installing this extension, so just add following line in your `composer.json` file.

 ```
 "minimum-stability": "dev",